carsontang/carsontang.github.io/_posts/2017-05-10-caffe2-for-dummies.md

 **Caffe2 missing in Python module search path** - Did you run the command within `caffe2/build`?
 If not, `cd` into `caffe2/build` or `export PYTHONPATH=$PYTHONPATH:/path/to/caffe2/build` so that the Python module search path will include `caffe2.python`.

-**Anaconda using outdated libgcc** - Open up the python shell and type `from caffe2.python import core`.
+**Anaconda using outdated libgcc** - If you have Anaconda installed, open up the Python shell.

 ```
 >>> from caffe2.python import core